 - Colour Scheme – What is the colour scheme for your establishment?
 You’ll want lights that fit into the overall design of your space.

-If you are looking for lighting inspiration for your diner or restaurant, bear these above points in mind as we take you through ten ideas, from the classics to some of the latest trends.
+If you are looking for lighting inspiration for your restaurant or diner, bear these points in mind as we take you through ten ideas, from the classics to some of the latest trends.

 1) Hanging Pendants